 - Team Leader

 Moreover, engineers are usually split into various teams and each of them has separate areas of responsibility, like front-end development, back-end development, DevOps, etc. The overall productivity of the team depends on the productivity of the least qualified members.

 They have to be proficient not only in coding but raise productivity with the other tasks.
 The specialist who isn’t that good at maintenance and testing will need additional time for the code review and bug fixing.
 It automatically increases the number of working hours of both Team Leader and QA.

 The same thing is about communication skills.
 The lack of understanding, poor communication, need for constant explanations influence the team performance as well as takes some time to fix the raised issues.
 It requires additional attention from the project manager that will spend time on managing the work of the particular specialist.
 Any additional working hours mean a significant increase in development costs.
 Therefore, the company has to consider expenses on the developers’ working hours along with QA, management and communication fees.
-Professionals will charge more however they are able to complete the tasks within the timeframes, show great productivity, and collaborate effectively with the other team members.
+Professionals will charge more than cheap developers however they are able to complete the tasks within the timeframes, show great productivity, and collaborate effectively with the other team members.
 It was already proved by many scientists that developer productivity can make a big difference in the efficiency and speed of the development process.

 The researchers have studied the coding qualities of specialists with an average of 7 years’ experience and received the following results.
 The initial coding time between the worst and best specialists can differ by 20 times, the execution speed by 10 times, the coding size by 5 times, time spent on debugging by 25 times.
 Source: researchgate.net